Addiction Treatment Gap Is Driving A Black Market For Suboxone

 Dr. Kelly Clark, president of the American Society of Addiction Medicine, which supports the measure that would increase access to buprenorphine, believes making the drug more widely available outweighs the risk.
 For one thing, buprenorphine is not as dangerous as other opioids.
 "The risks of overdose with buprenorphine are minimal," she says.

 It is possible to fatally overdose on buprenorphine — especially if users don't have a tolerance to opioids or they mix it with other substances.
-But that's rare.
+But that is rare.

 Buprenorphine's effects are less potent than those of heroin and fentanyl, and the medication can block other opioids' effects.
 It's also typically formulated with naloxone, which reverses opioid overdoses and reduces abuse potential.

 Because of these attributes, few people use buprenorphine to get high.
-Instead, more people use it to prevent withdrawal and to stay away from other illegal drugs like heroin and illicit fentanyl.
+Instead, more people use it to prevent withdrawal and to stay away from other illegal drugs such as heroin and illicit fentanyl.

-Some leading addiction experts argue that self-treatment with buprenorphine can save lives because it's used in place of more dangerous substances that are blamed for the continued rise in overdose deaths.
+Some leading addiction experts argue that self-treatment with buprenorphine can save lives because it is used in place of more dangerous substances that are blamed for the continued rise in overdose deaths.

 "It was not diverted buprenorphine that's responsible for our current situation," says Dr. Zev Schuman-Olivier, an addiction specialist and instructor at Harvard Medical School.
 "The majority of people are using it in a way that reduces their risk of overdose."

-"It's definitely illegal," says Daryl.
-"But would they rather me be driving to Louisville and picking up two eight balls of heroin?"
+"It's definitely illegal," Daryl says.
+"But would they rather me be driving to Louisville and picking up two 8-balls of heroin?"

 Limited access